 However, I still need information on about 14 buildings to complete it.
 Does anyone at all know any information regarding the following buildings?
 Buildings 13, 14, 103-110, 148, 149.
 If so, please contact me.

-I probably will not be updating this website anymore, as I am mainly using my other website instead.
+I WILL NO LONGER UPDATE THIS WEBSITE AND WILL BE SHUTTING IT DOWN SOON, as I am mainly using my other website instead.
 Check out my official website for updates, photos, and more information: